 By 1994, the Internet Revolution was in full swing.
 The first internet commerce sites were launched, the first online bank was established, as well as the founding of Yahoo! and Netscape.
 This year was also important for the Exploratory Program.
 The Exploratory Program had grown to include over 50 advisers and almost 300 students and a new sub-program, the Improve My Performance Program (IMP).
 This program was designed to help struggling Exploratory students improve, as well as maintain their grades.
 It focused on time management and study skills.
 The program was originally open to anyone who needed help, irregardless their majors.
 The response to the program was so successful that the program had to be limited to just Exploratory Students whose GPA’s were below a 2.00.
 This year also saw the addition of a computer, secretary and more student help.
 However, these resources and personnel were limited and the program still did not have the full support of the university administration.

 The Exploratory Program was enhanced greatly in 2002 with the introduction of the Freshman Housing and Seminar.
 This program was designed to assist students in the adjustment to college life and to help give them an idea of what would be expected of them from professors.
 However, a very significant event occurred in the fall of 2003 when the program was awarded the NACADA Certificate of Merit in recognition of "Outstanding Institutional Advising Program."
 Recognition for the program strengthened, both from our administration and from a national standpoint.
-In 2004, the Exploratory Program’s eighteenth year, there was a tremendous growth in technology with the release of Play Station 2, XBox and Gamecube, as well as a change in major world politics with the terrorist attacks on the World Trade Center and Pentagon.
-In this time, the Exploratory Program has grown immensely.
+In 2004, the Exploratory Program’s fifteenth year, there was a tremendous growth in technology and entertainment in the world.
+In this time, the Exploratory Program has also grown immensely.
 The program included more than 100 advisers and over 300 students.
 Student help and a secretary became permanent additions to the program.
 In addition, the Exploratory Program embraced technology and used it to improve the program.
 Some improvements included the development and then further re-design for the "user friendly" web page you are viewing right now, a brochure explaining the program and the addition of full multimedia presentations at orientation.

 The Exploratory Program has become one of the most successful programs at Millersville University.
 From its inception in 1986 to present, the Exploratory Program has been helping students to choose a major and graduate from Millersville University.
 The road to success has been long and hard but the program has prevailed.
 The future of the Exploratory Program is bright.
 There are new ideas constantly being introduced and perhaps in a few years there may be something else to write about.
 As for now, the Exploratory Program will continue to grow and do what it has always done, help students.